JayVeezy1/MA_thesis/README.md

 - Other (+late_effects_of_stroke): 437, 4370, 4371, 4372, 4373, 4374, 438, 4381, 43811, 4382, 43820, 4383, 4384, 4385, 4388, 43882, 43885

 There are 1.451 unique icustay_ids for the use-case of stroke (about 9.5% of the available data).
-Also all icustays with less than 24 hours were removed, which resulted in a total of 1232 icustays.
+Also, all icustays with less than 24 hours were removed, which resulted in a total of 1232 icustays.
 A patient can come to the ICU multiple times, within one hospital stay (one admission).
 Thus, the relevant key shall be the icu-stay, to not use duplicate patients.

+**Further Info**
+When checking the .csv files manually, be sure to turn off excels column-data-transformation.
+Otherwise, some comma numbers, which are separated with a '.' will appear as dates and then be transformed to very large numbers.

 3) Feature Selection (Input at the 'export_patients_to_csv()' function):